 On April 6, 2016, the Governing Board approved modifications to the dress code that removed language that differentiated standards between boys and girls.
-The dress code is fully explained in Administrative Regulation 2105.
+The dress code is fully explained in ar2105.

 We believe that attention to appearance and a student’s attitude toward self and school are related.
 Good taste, good grooming, and appropriateness of attire are a part of learning for all students.
 However, we recognize that students’ mode of dress and grooming is a manifestation of their personal style and individual preference.
 We believe that students and parents can freely choose apparel that demonstrates individuality, as well as maintain the standards of appropriateness.